monarch-initiative/monarch-legacy/README-developers.md

 Tables are created using the bbop golr widget, see the [Live Results Widget](https://berkeleybop.github.io/bbop-js/docs/files/widget/live_results-js.html) for API docs.

-## Adding tables to a page
+### Adding tables to a page

 The current approach is to break data into individual tables stored in various tabs.
-The long term goal is to diplay data in a single large table, see the [issue](https://github.com/monarch-initiative/monarch-app/issues/723) with adding logical OR filter to GOlr.
+The long term goal is to display data in a single large table, see the [issue](https://github.com/monarch-initiative/monarch-app/issues/723) with adding logical OR filter to GOlr.

-Adding a new table requires adding 5 lines to webapp.js and adding two lines to the mustache template;
+Adding a new table requires adding 5 lines to webapp.js and adding 2 lines to the mustache template;
 for example, to add disease phenotype associations to a disease page:

         webapp.js